themanojdesai/python-a2a/README.md

 # Stream a response in real-time
 a2a stream http://localhost:5000 "Generate a step-by-step tutorial for making pasta"

+# Start the Agent Flow UI
+a2a ui

+# Start the Agent Flow UI with custom options
+a2a ui --port 9000 --host 0.0.0.0 --storage-dir ~/.my_workflows --debug --no-browser

 # Start an OpenAI-powered A2A server
 a2a openai --model gpt-4 --system-prompt "You are a helpful coding assistant"